gitmachtl/scripts/cardano/testnet/README.md

 <details>
    <summary><b>How to verify the SHA256 checksum for Mainnet-Scripts ... </b>:bookmark_tabs:<br></summary>

-<br>In addition to the `sha256sum_sposcripts.txt` file that is stored in the GitHub Repository, you can do an additional check with a file that is hosted on a different secury webserver:
+<br>In addition to the `sha256sum_sposcripts.txt` file that is stored in the GitHub Repository, you can do an additional check with a file that is hosted on a different secure webserver:

 **Change into the Directory of the Mainnet-Scripts(bin) and Verify the SHA256 checksum**
 ```console